Louise Madison: Personal life and legacy

 Many suspected that Madison was a lesbian.
 Fellow tap dancers such as Robinson and Jewel "Pepper" Welch praised her as being better than any tap dancer of her time, male or female.
 Tap dancer Ayodele Casel listed Madison as one of the "many many...
-Black women tap dancers from the 1920s and 50s whose stories have been lost to history".
+Black women tap dancers from the 1920s and 50s whose stories have been lost to history" and as "one of the progenitors of [the] art" of tap dancing.
 Germaine Ingram, an American choreographer and attorney, surmised that Madison's lack of success compared to her peers may have been related to her darker skin and facial features as well as her challenging of gender norms.